Graduation is today. Notice the lack of an exclamation point.

-Roll 2 tablespoons of dough into a ball that is slightly taller than wide and place onto the prepared cookie sheets, about 2 inches apart.
+Place cookie dough onto the prepared cookie sheets, about 2 inches apart.

 Bake for 8 minutes or until edges are barely golden (will look underbaked).
 Cool on baking sheets for 10 minutes before transferring to wire racks to cool completely.
 Store at room temperature in an airtight container.